Lethargy2718/Lifese/README.md

 # Easter Eggs

-I have alwatys been an easter egg guy.
+I have always been an easter egg guy.
 Nothing more exciting than finding little secrets in any sort of software!
 That's why I have added many easter eggs in this bot and there are still more to come!
 If you want to find them, try not to read the code; as it will spoil them all :)

 # Future Plans